williamdjestes/localModelBenchmark/README.md

 # Ollama Benchmark

 A testing suite for your local Ollama models.
-Just open the HTML file in your browser and start benchmarking.
+Just open the HTML file in your browser.

 ## What it does

-Tests your models against 16 different problems - 12 coding/algorithms problems and 4 agentic reasoning tasks.
+Tests your models against 16 relatively simple problems - 12 coding/algorithms problems and 4 agentic reasoning tasks.

-The coding tests cover the usual stuff: FizzBuzz, binary search, linked lists, React hooks, SQL, etc. The agentic tests are more interesting - they check if the model can think through problems multi-step, handle error cases, do system design, that kind of thing.
+The coding tests cover: FizzBuzz, binary search, linked lists, React hooks, SQL, etc. The agentic tests check if the model can think through problems multi-step, handle error cases, do system design, that kind of thing.

 Each test has a few validation checks (mostly regex patterns looking for key concepts), and you get back a pass/partial/fail score.
-Simple but effective for comparing models.

 ## Getting started